• Skip to primary navigation

 Mini Cornbread Muffins

-Moist and flavourful, these savoury Mini Cornbread Muffins with corn kernels and jalapeño make a great side dish and are also delicious as a snack or for breakfast.
+Moist and flavorful, these savory Mini Cornbread Muffins with cheese, corn kernels and jalapeño make a great side dish and are also delicious as an appetizer, snack or even for breakfast.

 Freshly baked Mini Cornbread Muffins still in the muffin tin with corn and jalapeno.

-These made from scratch Mini Cornbread Muffins combine just the right mix of ingredients for super moist, tender and flavourful cornbread muffins.
+These made from scratch Mini Cornbread Muffins combine just the right mix of ingredients for super moist, tender and cheesy cornbread muffins.

-Cornbread definitely fits into the comfort food category and is great served alongside a hot bowl of chili, soup or a roast chicken.
+Cornbread definitely fits into the comfort food category and is great served alongside a hot bowl of chili, soup, bbq chicken or a hot dog.
 They are especially scrumptious served warm from the oven with a little dab of butter.

 Freshly baked Mini Cornbread Muffins with corn kernels and jalapeño in bowl.